built-on-openfin/csharp-starter/how-to.v1/use-notifications-proxy/README.md

    npm run start
    ```

-   to start the node js server component.
+   to start the generic http server which will serve static files.

 5. Open a new Terminal / Command Window in the same sub-folder as step 1.
 Run